Vivek (actor): Later work (2008–2021)

 Vivek's unprecedented death during the middle of the principal photography of Indian 2 meant that the remaining portions involving Vivek had to be wrapped up by bringing on board another person resembling similar to Vivek and as a result the director of the film S. Shankar roped in Kovai Babu as a like-to-like replacement.
-Kovai Babu eventually completed his film portions in both Indian 2 and Indian 3 by acting as a body double for late actor Vivek.
+Kovai Babu eventually completed his film portions in Indian 2 by acting as a body double for late actor Vivek.
 Vivek's scenes were completed with Kovai Babu being the body double and his face digitally morphed to resemble Vivek.
 Due to Vivek's deaths before production of Indian 2 could be completed, Shankar decided to use visual effects to complete his remaining scenes.

 Through his career, he had acted in over 222 films.

 Personal life

 Vivek married Arulselvi, with whom he had five children: Amritha Nandini, Tejaswini, Prasanna Kumar, Prashanthini, and Prathana.
 Prasanna Kumar died in 2015, aged 13, due to complications arising from meningitis.
-Prashanthini and Prathana were twins born in 2017.
-This was confirmed by his wife in a TV interview.
-His friend Cell Murugan was his frequent co star.
+Prashanthini and Prathana are twins who were born in 2017 His friend Cell Murugan was his frequent co star.